zirouan/NavigationDrawer-MaterialDesign/README.md

                 .countItem(mSparseCounterItem)

-                //This will add the new header and remove the default user header .customHeader(mCustomHeader)
+                //This will add the new header and remove the default user header
+                //.customHeader(mCustomHeader)

                 //{optional} - List Customization "If you remove these methods and the list will take his white standard color"
-                .selectorCheck(R.drawable.selector_check) //Inform the background of the selected item color .colorItemDefault(R.color.nliveo_gray) //Inform the standard color name, icon and counter .colorItemSelected(R.color.nliveo_purple_colorPrimary) //State the name of the color, icon and meter when it is selected
+                //.selectorCheck(R.drawable.selector_check) //Inform the background of the selected item color
+                //.colorItemDefault(R.color.nliveo_gray) //Inform the standard color name, icon and counter
+                //.colorItemSelected(R.color.nliveo_purple_colorPrimary) //State the name of the color, icon and meter when it is selected
-                .backgroundList(R.color.nliveo_black_light) //Inform the list of background color .colorLineSeparator(R.color.nliveo_transparent) //Inform the color of the subheader line
+                //.backgroundList(R.color.nliveo_black_light) //Inform the list of background color
+                //.colorLineSeparator(R.color.nliveo_transparent) //Inform the color of the subheader line
                 //{optional} - List Customization

                 //If not please use the footer item, use the ".removeFooter()" method;